Graduate Department of

 STA 5225.
 Sample Surveys (3).
 Prerequisite: A course in statistics above STA 1013 or instructor permission.
 This course introduces topics such as simple, stratified, systematic, and cluster random sampling, ratio and regression estimation and multistage sampling.

 STA 5238.
 Applied Logistic Regression (3).
-Prerequisite: STA 2171.
-This course is an applied introduction to logistic regression, one of the most commonly used analytic tools in biomedical studies.
+Prerequisite: STA 3032 or an equivalent upper division course that covers basic statistics at least through linear regression.
+This course is an applied introduction to logistic regression, one of the most commonly used analytic tools in statistical studies.
 Topics include fitting the model, interpretation of the model, model building, assessing model fit, model validation, and model uncertainty.

 STA 5244.
 Clinical Trials (3).
 Prerequisite: STA 2171.
 This course offers an introduction to clinical trials.
 Topics to be covered include defining the research question, basic study designs, randomization, blinding, sample size, baseline assessment, data collection and quality control, monitoring, issues in data analysis, closing out a trial, reporting and interpreting results, and issues in multicenter trials.